New Year's resolution for women: This story will inspire you!

 Here's a New Year's resolution for women...start educating yourselves and adopting new habits.
 Read this story for some inspiration!

-I want to tell you a story - a pretty sad, frustrating but very true story about myself.
+There are so many real life debt stories, but I want to tell you mine.
+It is pretty sad, frustrating but a very true story about myself.
 This year, I found myself in debt.

 I owed a small, but impactful sum to the bank for overspending on my credit cards.